douglasbrandao00/mailList/README.md

 # mailList
-A fullStack app to send email from costumers
+A fullStack app to send email for costumers